KankakeeCommunityCollege/newsroom-commit-history/_posts/2018-08-31-volleyball-pack-the-place.md

 The game will be in the KCC Ryan Gymnasium at 6:30 p.m., KCC vs. Malcolm X College.
 {: .present-before-paste}

 Fans are invited to wear a 'Scarlet Fever" T-shirt to show school pride.
-They will be for sale–$5 each–at the game and the main information desk on the first floor during the week before the event $5.
+They will be for sale–$5 each–at the game and the main information desk on the first floor for a week before the event.
 {: .present-before-paste}

 For information phone Linh Williams, student life coordinator, at 815-802-8628.